Vale of TearsThe Dark Night of the Soul

 Who neither sensed nor saw the Father’s face

-in Gethsemane’s darkness, yet still obeyed –
+in Gethsemane’s darkness, yet still set His will to obey –

-so may we glean the treasures from this darkness
+so may we glean great treasures

 and emerge in power and praise.